Marxlp/DevEnvSettings/README.md

 DevEnvSettings
 ==============
-This repo include instructions and configuration files to configure the development environment.
+This repo includes instructions and configuration files to configure the development environment.

 Contents
 ========